 We have no history of marketing, distributing or selling biotechnology products and we are relying on our ability to successfully establish marketing partners or other arrangements with third parties to market, distribute and sell a commercially viable product both here and abroad.
 Our business plan also envisions creating strategic alliances to access needed commercialization and marketing expertise.
-We may not be able to attract qualified sub-licensees, distributors or marketing partners, and even if qualified, such marketing partners may not be able to successfully market products developed with our technology.
+We may not be able to attract qualified sub-licensees, distributors or marketing partners, and even if qualified, such marketing partners may not be able to successfully market products or human health applications developed with our technology.
 If we fail to successfully establish distribution channels, or if our marketing partners fail to provide adequate levels of sales, we will not be able to generate significant revenue.

-WE DEPEND ON PARTNERS TO DEVELOP AND MARKET PRODUCTS.
+WE DEPEND ON PARTNERS TO DEVELOP AND MARKET OUR TECHNOLOGY.

-At its current state of development, our technology is not ready to be marketed to consumers.
+In its current state of development, our technology is not ready to be marketed to consumers.
 We intend to follow a multi-faceted commercialization strategy that involves the licensing of our technology to business partners for the purpose of further technological development, marketing and distribution.
-We are seeking business partners who will share the burden of our development costs while our products are still being developed, and who will pay us royalties when they market and distribute our products upon commercialization.
-The establishment of joint ventures and strategic alliances may create future competitors, especially in regions abroad where we do not pursue patent protection.
-If we fail to establish beneficial business partners and strategic alliances, our growth will suffer and our product development may be harmed.
+We are seeking business partners who will share the burden of our development costs while our technology is still being developed, and who will pay us royalties when they market and distribute products incorporating our technology upon commercialization.
+The establishment of joint ventures and strategic alliances may create future competitors, especially in certain regions abroad where we do not pursue patent protection.
+If we fail to establish beneficial business partners and strategic alliances, our growth will suffer and our technological development may be harmed.